kappaborg/ST/ASSIGN/Task2_Library_System_Testing.md

 #### TC10.1: Return a Borrowed Book Successfully
 **Scenario:** TS10
 **Preconditions/Test Data:**
-- User "john_doe" is logged in
+- User "user1" is logged in
-- User "john_doe" has borrowed "The Hobbit"
+- User "user1" has borrowed "The Hobbit"
 - Book "The Hobbit" appears in user's borrowed list

 **Test Steps:**
-1. Log in as user "john_doe"
+1. Log in as user "user1"
 2. Navigate to "My Borrowed Books" section
 3. Find "The Hobbit" in the list
 4. Click "Return" button for "The Hobbit"